MartinoMensio/DP2-Labs/Assignment_3/doc/nffgVerifier.md

 - `storeNffg` performs a single atomic operation on the nffgs map: a `putIfAbsent` that is checking the existence and storing the new nffg in atomic way
 - `storePolicy` is checking the references to nffg and nodes (src and dst) then is putting the new policy into the policies map.
 But since an NFFG cannot be deleted, after the check the references cannot be invalidated in any ways, so also in this case there is no need of additional synchronization
 - `deletePolicy` is removing the policy from the map of policies in a single atomic operation
+- `deleteAllPolicies` is clearing the policy map in a single atomic operation
 - `updatePolicyResult` is first getting the policy from its name then is verifying its result.
 Also if this is not a single operation and a deletion can occur in between, this is not a problem because in this case the serialized view of the events would be that the deletion occurred after the update of the result, without side effects because the update of the result does not operate on the map but only on an object that is stored inside it, and can be safely removed from the map preventing other threads to reach this policy that still exist for the thread that is handling the update
 - `verifyResultOnTheFly` is first validating the references contained in the policy (nffg, src, dst) and then verifying the result.
 Since the referenced nffg cannot be deleted (or updated) the data are still valid also if these operations are not performed atomically